 Astoria Blue Feather Early Learning Center (ABF) is a barrier-free school located in Astoria, Queens, which has provided high-quality services to children and their families for over twenty years.

 We understand that children learn best when content is presented in various modalities, including a dominant/preferred language so ABF has teachers and therapists who can provide bilingual instruction in Spanish.
-Our bilingual staff is eager to assist families in grasping the sometimes complex issues surrounding their child’s diagnosis, preschool education and future decisions regarding their child’s academic needs.
+Our bilingual staff is eager to assist families in grasping the sometimes complex issues surrounding their child’s diagnosis, preschool education, and future decisions regarding their child’s academic needs.
 The staff at ABF Early Learning Center implements developmentally appropriate practices to work with and stimulate each child depending on their learning needs.
 Technology, such as computers, iPads, and the Smart Board, is utilized in the classroom environments as well.

 The school also benefits from other support and administrative staff.
 This includes certified and licensed clinicians in Nursing, Speech and Language Pathology, Occupational and Physical Therapy, and School Psychology.
 The school is led by a Program Coordinator who possesses a School Building Leader Certificate and a Principal who holds both a School Administration and Supervision and School District Administrator Certificate.
-Curriculum decisions are supported by the Education Trainer Director for Preschools.

 When it comes to preschool education, the staff at ABF Early Learning Center recognizes the five essential domains that impact instruction and learning.
 They are: